dnichols1/dnichols1.github.io/_posts/2023-12-21-dark-matter-dephasing.md

 categories: papers
 ---

-This post describes two papers on the dynamics of dark matter in intermediate mass-ratio inspirals (IMRIs), the gravitational waves emitted from these systems, and the prospects for detecting the dark matter using gravitational-wave observations with the planned detector LISA.
+This post describes three papers on the dynamics of dark matter in intermediate mass-ratio inspirals (IMRIs), the gravitational waves emitted from these systems, and the prospects for detecting the dark matter using gravitational-wave observations with the planned detector LISA.

 ## Papers Highlighted ##